Chiron8/3Dbind/README.md

 Written in CircuitPython
 The code is written for an Adafruit QtPy RP2040 with an MMC56x3 magnetometer

+Keybindings in code are for Autodesk Fusion, make sure to change them for your preferred CAD!

 3D models are availiable here: https://www.thingiverse.com/thing:6834057

 ## Instructions